Tenza/configurations/ArchLinux Installation/2 - Base System Configuration.md

 #### Configure locale

 To configure the locale, start by editing the file `locale.gen` and remove the comment from the lines with the desired country code.
-In my case, it's `pt_PT`, and there are 3 comented lines.
+In my case, it's `pt_PT`, and there are 3 commented lines.

 <pre>
 nano /etc/locale.gen